 Dr. Child's book on Pope's doctrine, "Whatever Is, is Right," is poetry of another kind.
 Minds to whom the gift of verse has not been imparted, extract from the actual existence around them a sort of realised poetry which, however short it may fall of real excellence, satisfies them.
-Dr. Child belongs to the sect of Spiritualists, and frequently corroborates his arguments by the utterances of cestatic clairvoyants.
-For the transcendental argument itself which he would enforce, he has sought to state it in the form that would most excite opposition.
-He states it boldly, broadly, bravely;-but with too much of the Walt Whitman swagger.
+Dr. Child belongs to the sect of Spiritualists, and frequently corroborates longs to the sect of Spiritualists, and frequently corroborates his arguments by the utterances of eestatic clairvoyants.
+For the transcendental argument itself which he would enforce he has sought to state it in the form that would most excite opposition.
+He states it boldly, broadly, bravely; -but with too much of the Walt Whitman swagger.
 Nor will he condescend on the meta-physics of the subject, but leaves the doctrine of fatalism in its naked and unmitigated severity of outline.
-He does not seem to make any difference between moral suasion and physical force,-that working in a sphere of liberty, this in one of necessity, but both with equal certainty-and therefore shuts out the action of human free will from his demonstration.
-He is probably unequal to the task of making nice distinctions, and can only go ahead with his transcendentalisms, as he would with any other speculations, commercial ones included.
+He does not seem to make any difference between moral suasion and physical force,-that working in a subore of liberty this in one of necessity, but both working in a sphere of liberty, this in one of necessity, but both with equal certainty-and therefore shuts out the action of human free will from his demonstration.
+He is probably unequal to the task of making nice distinctions, and can only go ahead with his transcendentalisms, as he would with any other speculations, com-mercial ones included.
 There is, in this respect, a characteristic singularity in the American mind.
 They certainly impart to these high doctrines an appearance of originality, and all parties, advocates and adversaries alike, treat the topics as if on the tapis for the first time.
-This course of speculation was undoubtedly stimulated at first by writers who had matriculated in the German schools of thought; but authors like Child and Whitman never refer to philosophical systems, but adopt their results as discoveries of their own, and deal with them in the crudest manner.
+This course of executation was undersheddly stimulated at time.
+This course of speculation was undoubtedly stimulated at first by writers who had matriculated in the German schools of thought; but authors like Child and Whitman never refer to philosophical systems, but adopt their results as discoveries of their philosophical systems, but adopt their results as discoveries of their own, and deal with them in the crudest manner.
 They manifestly despise method, and only need that their impulse should be awakened, and then dash along the rugged places of thought without a guide, and with manifest danger both to themselves and others.
-In this tendency the freedom of the spirit of the New World is declared ;- but its lawlessness is also exemplified.
-Accordingly, we could have desiderated less license than this strange little book cynces; ana should have liked it better had its arguments been worked within the limits, and on the level occupied by the careful student, and recognised by the judicious logician.
+In this tendency the freedom of the spirit of the New World is declared ;---but its lawlessness is also exemplified.
+Accordingly, we could have desiderated less license than this strange little book evinces ; and should have liked it better had its accuments been worked within should have liked it better had its arguments been worked within the limits, and on the level occupied by the careful student, and recognised by the judicious logician.